 The Bank uses a combination of risk sensitivities, Value-at-Risk (VaR), stress testing, capital adequacy ratio and capital metrics to manage market risks and establish limits.
 The LBP BoD, RiskCom and the Asset & Liability Committee (ALCO), define and set the various market risk limits for each trading portfolio.
-The Treasury & Investment Banking Sector (TIBS) particularly the Financial Markets Group (FMG), which manages the Bank's trading units and the Asset & Liability Management Group (ALMG), which manages the Bank's liquidity and reserve positions, conduct risk-taking activities within limits at all times and ensures that breaches are escalated to senior management for appropriate action.
+The Treasury & Investment Banking Sector (TIBS) particularly the Financial Markets Group (FMG), which manages the Bank's trading units and the Asset & Liability Management Group (ALMG), which manages the Bank's trading units and ensures that breaches are escalated to senior management for appropriate action.